jkedra/jkedra.github.io/_drafts/btrfs.md

     btrfs subvolume delete /btrfs/ext2_saved

-When we are happy with the new btrfs it can be defragmented and balanced:
+When we are happy with the new btrfs it can be defragmented and [balanced][wiki-balancing]:

     btrfs filesystem defrag -r /btrfs
     btrfs balance start /btrfs